LuizAntonioRiboli/LuizAntonioRiboli/README.md

   - Experience with Combine, MVVM and ARKit.
   - Full app development using MVVM architecture.
   - I really love SwiftUI.
-I've already built a complete SwiftUI app from scratch, using MVVM architecture.
+I've already built a complete SwiftUI app from scratch using MVVM architecture.
 Would really like to work with it again.
  </li>
     <br> </br>
 <!-- FLUTTER AND DART -->